 Spring is officially here!
-While that may be good reason to rejoice, those who suffer from allergies might not be so happy.
+While that may be a good reason to rejoice, those who suffer from allergies might not be so happy.
 During this time of year, seasonal triggers may make spending time outside impossible.
 But those allergens can actually make their way inside your home and make you feel just as miserable!
 After all, the air quality in a closed space can be up to 500% worse than the air we breathe outside, especially if you don’t take steps to keep those allergens out.
 Fortunately, there are ways you can reduce your symptoms when you’re spending time inside.
-When done correctly, a good springtime house cleaning will help rid your home of pollen, dust, and bacteria that can make you feel sick.
-Follow the tips below to keep the sniffles away.
+When done correctly, a good springtime home cleaning will help rid your home of pollen, dust, and bacteria that can make you feel sick.
+Follow these house cleaning tips below to keep the sniffles away.

 - Double Up Your Doormats